Recognizing our members

 To be selected as "JP Of the Year", "Constable of the Year", "Deputy of the Year", or "Clerk of the Year" has significant meaning because of the underlying substance of both the performance motivating their nomination and the process for selecting them and each is an award and honor for which they should be duly proud to receive.

-To nominate one of your peers for this distinguished award, click the button below to download the nomination form and follow the submission instructions.
+To nominate one of your peers for this distinguished award, visit the website in February to download the nomination form and follow the submission instructions.